 If You Are an Atheist or Skeptic You Are Most Welcome Here

 This blog deeply values and appreciates the perspective of many atheists, secular humanists and skeptics.
 When it comes to the topic of religion they have much to say and indeed the world should listen.
 There are many evangelicals who have stated that atheists and those on the outside have no right to share their thoughts or feelings.
 That in itself is harmful and wrong.
 This blog has spoken with atheists and skeptics who have expressed to me their deep concerns about family and friends involved in some of these evangelical organizations, ministries or churches.
 In some cases its the atheist who can care more about the truth than the Christian.
-Atheists and secular humanists are needed also because quite a few have a background in religion and they can speak to some of these topics.
+Atheists and secular humanists are needed also because quite a few have a deep background in religion and they can speak to some of these topics.
 So if you are an atheist or skeptic you are welcome to hang around here and engage in the discussions.
 To read more about this topic I will direct you to two posts that have been written.
 You can read more in, “Why the Evangelical Community in the United States Should be in Deep Gratitude to Atheist Steve Baughman” and “Are Atheists Ordained by God to be the Critics of Evangelical Christianity?”

 This Blog Does Not Do Victim Advocacy